kulibraries/islandora7-rest/docs/Usage.md

 print(result['response']['numFound'])
 ```

-Facets are harder.
-Because the keyword argument needs an dot in the parameter, and also
+Facets are a bit harder.
+Because `facet.field` has a dot, and also
 might be called more than once.

-Example --
+This example works:

 ```python
 arguments = {
     "facet": "true",